seblaporte/rfxcom2mqtt/README.md

 A  Python script which provides a Rfxcom to MQTT gateway for my own use with [Home Assistant](https://www.home-assistant.io/docs/)

-I use an old rfxtr433 model wich doesn't support the Somfy protocol.
+I use an old rfxtr433 model which doesn't support the Somfy protocol.

 ## Features